Arklaide/devopsITUproject/METRICS.md

 ## CPU load during the last hour/the last day.
 1. Digital Ocean has great insights to the load on the cpu, which can be traced back to the last 14 days: https://cloud.digitalocean.com/droplets/296029286/graphs?i=d9db54&period=hour
-2. Very insteresting fr the operations, to see if they need to increase the size of their
+2. Very interesting for the operation/devops team to see if they need to increase the size of their servers
 ## Average response time of your application's front page.
 https://tools.pingdom.com/#601961e3c0800000
 ## Amount of users registered in your system.